kalmhq/docs/docs/how-to-install/open-source-version.md

 ---
-title: Install the Open Source Version
+title: Install The Open Source Version
 ---

-For getting started on localhost, make sure `kubectl` is installed and a minikube cluster is created before hand.
+To get Kalm running on your localhost, make sure your have `kubectl` installed and you've setup a [minikube](https://minikube.sigs.k8s.io/docs/start/) cluster.

-If you already have access to an existing cluster via `kubectl`, deploy Kalm via:
+Once you have `kubectl` configured to your minikube cluster, you can deploy Kalm with the following commands:

 ```shell
 # clone the repo